dwoo-work/LinearRegressionAnalysis/README.md

 Line 18-20:
 Identify if the motorcycles data is normally distributed

+pvalue=0.0774262.
+As P>0.05, it is reasonable to accept that the quantity ordered is normally distributed.
 ```python
 mean = qtyOrdered.mean()
 sd = qtyOrdered.std()
 kstest(qtyOrdered,'norm',args=(mean, sd))
 ```
-pvalue=0.0774262.
-As P>0.05, it is reasonable to accept that the quantity ordered is normally distributed.

 Line 22-26:
 Identify the relationship between the quantity ordered, and the unit price for motorcycles data.

+model.coef_ = array([[0.02305362]]).
+For every $1 increase in unit price, there is a 0.0231 decrease in demand.

+On the other hand, model.intercept_ = array([33.32225513]).
+If the motorcycle is sold at S0, there will be a demand of 33.3 units.
 ```python
 x = motorcycles[['PRICEEACH']]
 y = motorcycles[['QUANTITYORDERED']]